01623 799 309

 which raised over £100,000 for's wildlife projects.

-He has recently celebrated his 80th birthday with another successful fundraising dinner at the Natural History Museum,
+He has last year celebrated his 80th birthday with another successful dinner to raise funds for conservation at the Natural History Museum,

 attended by a host of celebrities and many admirers of his work.

-David Shepherd now lives with his wife Avril in Sussex.
-His four daughters who all share his passion for conservation
+David Shepherd and Avril now live in Sussex.
+His four daughters who have a deep respect for world conservation